javier-escribano/Cryptography-Algorithms/README.md

 ## Kasiski's method

-Kasiski's method is used to decrypt a text ecnrypted with Vigenere's algorithm, although it can be used to try a decyption with any text encrypted with a substitution encryption technique.
+Kasiski's method is used to decrypt an encrypted text with Vigenere's algorithm, although it can be used to try a decryption with any encrypted text using a substitution encryption technique.
 In this repository there will be two files, *kasiski.py* and *ftable.py*.
 The first one will guess the number of characters in the key, then the second file will try to guess which character is in each position of the key.

 Usage: